Milton Hershey School Family Focuses on the Future

-As a life-sustaining organization, Milton Hershey School never closed its doors during the COVID-19 pandemic.
+As a life-sustaining organization, Milton Hershey School never closed its doors during the COVID-19 pandemic to the MHS family.
 MHS continues to fulfill its mission while implementing safety measures to maintain the health and well-being of students and staff with a Health and Safety Plan that includes social distancing, frequent handwashing, and wearing face masks.

 “MHS has and continues to do a tremendous job in keeping the whole community safe,” said Eric Ritenour, MHS Houseparent.
 “As a whole, MHS has gone above and beyond to stay ahead of the difficulties many are facing outside of the MHS bubble.”